How to Create Topic Clusters: A 2025 SEO Strategy

 The Old Way: Keyword-First SEO

-Then, you might write another post targeting “running shoes for beginners” without necessarily linking the two.
+Traditional SEO focuses on individual keywords.
+You pick a term like “best running shoes” and write a blog post optimized for that exact phrase.
+Then, you write another post targeting “running shoes for beginners” without necessarily linking the two.
 The goal is to rank for each keyword separately, but this often leads to scattered content with no clear structure.

 The Topic Cluster Approach: User-First SEO

-Then you create cluster pages covering related subtopics, such as “Best Running Shoes for Flat Feet” or “How Running Shoe Cushioning Affects Performance.”
-All these pages link to each other, forming a structured, interconnected hub of information.
+Topic clusters shift the focus from isolated keywords to broader topics.
+You create a pillar page, a deep, authoritative guide on a central topic, like “How to Choose the Right Running Shoes.”
+Then, you create cluster pages covering related subtopics, such as “Best Running Shoes for Flat Feet” or “How Running Shoe Cushioning Affects Performance.”
+All these pages link to each other, which forms a structured, interconnected hub of information.

-6 Critical Steps for a Winning Topic Cluster Strategy
+9 Critical Steps for a Winning Topic Cluster Strategy

 There are many ways to create topic clusters, but we’re going to focus on the 6 most effective steps.
-No fluff, just proven steps that get results.

 1. Identify Core Topics to Build Strong Pillar Content

-To figure out which core topics to focus on, think about how your content aligns with your business and marketing goals while also considering what your audience is interested in and needs.
+To build strong pillar content, first identify the core topics that anchor your clusters.
+Core topics are broad, relevant themes that resonate with your target audience and industry.
+Core topics are easily divided into several smaller subtopics.
+To figure out which core topics to focus on, think about how your content aligns with your business and marketing goals.
+Consider what your audience is interested in and needs.

 search atlas content planner tool top suggestions